-- permission of the department only - This course will enable students to become familiar with the development, administration, and beginning levels of interpretation of the Bayley Scales of Infant Development-2nd Edition.
+- Prereq: admission to program; open by permission of the department only - This course will enable students to become familiar with the development, administration, and beginning levels of interpretation of the Bayley Scales of Infant Development-2nd Edition.
 It will not result in mastery of the administration and/or usage of this instrument.
 Additional practice and experience will be necessary to attain mastery.
-Counseling & School Psychology

-CSP 904, Birth to Five Screening......1 hour Prereq: CSP 880; admission to program; open by permission of the department only
+CSP 904 - Birth to Five Screening......1 hour Prereq: admission to program; open by permission of the department only